elvezjp/IXV-util-MarkItDown/README_en.md

 - Recursively searches for files with the specified extension in the input directory
 - Preserves the original directory structure in the output
-  - Example: `documents/project/report.docx` → `outputs/project/report.md`
+  - Example: `documents/project/report.docx` → `outputs/project/report.docx.md`
-- Executes `IXV-util-MarkItDown --mode markitdown --directory` for each file
+- Executes `IXV-util-MarkItDown --mode markitdown --output` for each file
 - Displays real-time progress and results

 ---